Compared to AME Gaia (Review link)

 Raven takes a more straight approach for the mid-highs, giving a better sense of agility and penetration in resolution.
 On the other hand, CP622B’s mid-highs (and even bass) involve more air and flowingness to the sound, giving more sideway expansion and room.
 This also means CP622B highlights more spatial or a stronger 3D-ish presentation.
 Of course, CP622B isn’t noticeably inferior in agility or sound penetration, yet it has a more easygoing and gentler nuance.
 The vocals have almost the same brightness and tone but with an airier and creamier timbre.

 The next noticeable difference is the bass.
-Though don’t get me wrong – Raven doesn’t fall short in bass response to CP622B which surprises me once again as Raven only uses BA and EST drivers, while CP622B uses 2 bone conductor drivers for the lows.
+Don’t get me wrong though – Raven doesn’t fall short in bass response to CP622B which surprises me once again as Raven only uses BA and EST drivers, yet CP622B also uses 2 bone conductor drivers which aren’t meant for the lows but the mid-highs.
 When it comes to extension (at least to the audible range), Raven ultra-lows perform just as great as CP622B; clean resolution, detailed texture, pronounced basslines, etc. However, the differences are made in the characteristics of the bass.

 Raven’s lows are more straightforward, in the sense that the bass rumbles focus more on clarity and cleanliness, whereas CP622B’s bass response highlights more of the vibration and breathable/lively of the bass reproduction.
 The CP622B’s bass texture feels creamier and smoother.